named-data/ndn-cxx/docs/tutorials/security-validator-config.rst

     trust-anchor
     {
       type dir
-      file-name /usr/local/etc/ndn/keys
+      dir /usr/local/etc/ndn/keys
       refresh 1h ; refresh certificates every hour, other units include m (for minutes) and s (for seconds) }

-There is another special trust anchor **any**.
+There is also a special trust anchor **any**.
 As long as such a trust-anchor is defined in config file, packet validation will be turned off.

 .. note::